NeeleshReddy2003/NeeleshReddy2003/README.md

 - 👋 Hi, I’m @NeeleshReddy2003
-- 👀 I’m interested in Java.
+- 👀 I’m interested in Java programming.
-- 🌱 I’m currently learning java spring
+- 🌱 I’m currently learning java spring boot.

 <!---
 NeeleshReddy2003/NeeleshReddy2003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.